brandonmcphatter/brandonmcphatter/README.md

+# Brandon McPhatter

+## Full Stack Web Developer

 ### Hi there 👋

+I am a web Developer with under 2 years of experience, proficient in front end and back end technologies.
+Demonstrated expertise in developing responsive, user-centric applications using Tailwind and Bootstrap frameworks.
+A combat veteran, transitioned from audio engineering and humanresources roles, bringing strong organizational and personnel management skills to technology projects.

 <!--
 **brandonmcphatter/brandonmcphatter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.